Sonya-7/Russian_Invasion_of_Ukraine/README.md

 - Feb.
 26: Western allies announce new sanctions, including restrictions on Russia's central bank and expelling key banks off the main global payments system.

-The dataset used in this project was obtained from Kaggle and can be accessed [here](https://www.kaggle.com/datasets/piterfm/2022-ukraine-russian-war?datasetId=1967621&sortBy=voteCount).
+The dataset used in this project was obtained from [Kaggle](https://www.kaggle.com/datasets/piterfm/2022-ukraine-russian-war?datasetId=1967621&sortBy=voteCount).
 It contains details pertaining to equipment loss and death toll as the invasion continues.
 The dataset is updated daily and so is this assessment.
-[Click here](https://ukraine-russia-war.streamlit.app/) to view an interactive dashboard tracking the changes in the dataset.
-For the most recent version of this assessment, click [here](https://www.kaggle.com/code/sonyalawrence/russian-invasion-of-ukraine).
+For an interactive dashboard tracking the changes in the dataset, [click here](https://ukraine-russia-war.streamlit.app/).
+For the most recent version of this assessment, [click here](https://www.kaggle.com/code/sonyalawrence/russian-invasion-of-ukraine).

-### Language Used:
+### Programming Language Used:
 - Python

 ### File Type: